All Episodes

 I never was invited, and I didn't try to get on.

-But I I was studying when they when they decided to get rid of him, or when he decided to leave, and that's what they said.
+But I was studying when they decided to get rid of him or when he decided to leave.

 We are beginning to see the erosion of the young demos.

-Now, okay, are 18 to 34 year olds even watching television today?
+Now, okay, are 18 to 34-year-olds even watching television today?

 The actual number of people that plop themselves down in that demo and watch TV is a diminishing number.

-Now, there are still some young kids that instead of going to school do it.
+Now, there are still some young kids that instead of going to school, do it.

-But I mean the active, the kind of demo that the advertisers want, they're not plopping themselves down.
+But I mean, the active, the kind of demo that the advertisers want, they're not plopping themselves down.

-They're on the go, they're watching video on demand.
+They're watching video on demand.

-It's a changing, and so to hold Leno prisoner to that, I thought was curious.
+And so to hold Leno prisoner to that, I thought was curious.

 It has nothing to do with ratings.